vercel/next.js/docs/advanced-features/react-18/server-components.md

 ### Unsupported Next.js APIs

 While RSC and SSR streaming are still in the alpha stage, not all Next.js APIs are supported.
-The following Next.js APIs have limited functionality within server components.
-Note that React 18 use without SSR streaming isn't affected.
+The following Next.js APIs have limited functionality within Server Components.
+React 18 use without SSR streaming is not affected.

 #### React internals